hennigerpeter/Auto-Sim-Downloader/README.md

 # Auto-Sim-Downloader
-Automatically downloades the latest wowsims release and runs it
+Automatically downloades the latest wowsims release and runs it.

 Install requirements:
 ```